Spinach Goma Ae

 Magnesium: 236.4 mg

-This cold, flavorful side dish features a sesame seed dressing and is a refreshing addition to any summer meal!
+This cold, flavorful side dish features a sesame seed dressing and is a refreshing addition to any picnic or meal!

 Food as Medicine